fredilarsen/ModuleInterface/examples/WebPage/README.md

 3. You now have the home_control database running.
 Data should be updated in the currentvalues table after a short while, and you can inspect this (in phpMyAdmin by clicking on the table name to refresh the data).

 ### Configuration of web server
 1. The files from the "htdocs" folder are copied into the "C:/xampp/htdocs" folder (depending on installation).
 Unfortunately, XAMPP has a lot of files present here to supply phpMyAdmin etc, so it will be a mix.
 Some Other WAMP/LAMP distros keep the htdocs directory empty and supply database management tools like the native program HeidiSQL.
+A LAMP setup on Linux may use /var/www/html, so this is where you should put the files in this case.
 2. The db_config.php file edited to contain the selected database name, user name and password.
-Initially the password will be empty, so get it working before setting a password.
+Initially the password will be empty, so get it working before setting a password (unless you did set a password during installation).

 ### Testing
 When all is up and running, check this: